Sexual harassment still shrouded in secrecy in big companies

 IKEA Switzerland is one of the few companies in the country that has achieved 50-50 gender representation in executive positions and in 2015, it became the first company in the world to receive the highest certification for gender equalityexternal link.

 When it comes to sexual harassment, Rhöös says, her company tries to be proactive.
 “We have had cases of sexual harassment but not many.
 And, it is not only in one direction. #metoo focused on women but men also experience harassment.”
-She says that their code of conduct outlines how employees are expected to behave, and every senior manager is responsible for discussing this with colleagues every year.
+She says that their code of conduct outlines how employees are expected to behave, and every manager is responsible for discussing this with colleagues every year.

 Long way to go